soonick/soonick.github.io/_drafts/2021-10-27-introduction-to-protocol-buffers-and-grpc.md

 We can think of a message as a struct or a plain object.
 In the example above, the name of the message is `Person` and it has two fields.
 The field `name` is a `string` and the field `age` is a 32 bit integer.

 We can also see that after each field we have something like `= <number>`.
-This is an identifier for the build that helps the compiler encode and decode messages.
+This is an identifier for the field that helps the compiler encode and decode messages.
 These `<number>`s must be different for each field in a message and and must never change.

 In the example above, each field has a single value, but we can also have fields that can receive a list of values, by using the `repeated` keyword: